shader-slang/sgl/CONTRIBUTING.md

 You can create a PR by clicking on the message.

 ## Pull Request
-Once a PR is created against `shader-slang/slang:main`, the PR will be merged when the following conditions are met:
+Once a PR is created against `shader-slang/sgl:main`, the PR will be merged when the following conditions are met:
 1. The PR is reviewed and got approval.
 1. All of the workflows pass.

 When the conditions above are all met, you will have a chance to rewrite the commit message.
-Since the Slang repo uses the "squash" strategy for merging, multiple commits in your PR will become one commit.
+Since the SGL repo uses the "squash" strategy for merging, multiple commits in your PR will become one commit.
 By default, GitHub will concatenate all of the commit messages sequentially, but often it is not readable.
 Please rewrite the final commit message in a way that people can easily understand what the purpose of the commit is.

 ### Addressing Code Reviews
 After your pull request is created, you will receive code reviews from the community within 24 hours.